developerayyo/eportal/docs/getting started.rst

 Contact
 =======
 Question?
-Please contact babalolapeter@icloud.com
+Please contact peterbabalola@eportalproject.ml

 Need Help?
 ==========

-If you have any trouble with the Project please email babalolapeter@icloud.com
+If you have any trouble with the Project please email help@eportalproject.ml

 Need Further Help?
 ^^^^^^^^^^^^^^^^^^

-Please join our RSC Channel on freenode under devay
+Please join our Slack Channel on https://eportalproject.slack.com